mailto:email@example.comMore on transportation energy by David Lawyer

 Automobile miles per gallon (mpg) started off high in 1900 (25 mpg ?) since autos were small, had tiny engines and top speeds about the same as a bicycle.
 But mpg dropped rapidly during the first decade as autos became larger and more powerful.
 As dirt roads became paved, mpg improved.
 After 1920, mpg seems to have stayed in the range of 13-15 mpg until federally-mandated fuel economy standards were enacted in the 1970's.
 As a result, fuel-efficiency increased from 13 mpg to 21 mpg over the next 25 years (after 1970).

 The efficiency of propeller airplane continued to increase until their replacement by inefficient jets starting in the late 1950's, causing fuel-efficiency to nearly drop in half to only 14 passenger-miles per gallon by 1970.
-Starting in the 1970's aircraft jet engines started to use larger fans which blew air around the sides of the engine (something like the old propellers did, only the fans were hidden from view.
+Starting in the 1970's, aircraft jet engines started to use larger fans which blew air around the sides of the engine (something like the old propellers did, only the fans were hidden from view).
 This significantly increased engine efficiency.
-Larger airplanes reduced the surface area per passenger as did having fewer empty seats.
+Larger airplanes reduced the surface area per passenger partly due to fewer empty seats.
 The result was that in the final 30 years of the 20th century, airplane passenger-miles/gallon increased nearly 3 fold.

-Since long distance travel by auto gets more mpg than city driving, and often has more people in the auto, the "intercity" auto is typically over 35% more fuel-efficient than the airplane is today.
+Since long distance travel by auto gets more mpg than city driving, and often has more people in the auto, the "intercity" auto was typically over 35% more fuel-efficient than the airplane was in 2000.

-Just how fuel-efficient is intercity rail today?
-As compared to 1900, the higher speeds, air conditioning, and electric heating on Amtrak trains tend to make them less efficient.
-Due to the increase in the fuel-efficiency of the auto after 1970 intercity rail today is unfortunately not much different than the auto in fuel efficiency. .
+Just how fuel-efficient was intercity rail in 2000?
+As compared to 1900, the higher speeds, air conditioning, and electric heating on Amtrak trains tended to make them less efficient.
+Due to the increase in the fuel-efficiency of the auto after 1970 intercity rail in 2000 was unfortunately not much different than the auto in fuel efficiency. .

-After 1960 there was almost no improvement in electricity generation efficiency.
+Between 1960-2000 there was almost no improvement in electricity generation efficiency.
 The new rail transit and light rail in the last quarter of the 20th century must be compared with an auto of increasing fuel efficiency.
-So today, electric rail transit is only perhaps about 25% more energy efficient than the auto-SUV in urban use.
+So in 2000, electric rail transit was only perhaps about 25% more energy efficient than the auto-SUV in urban use.
 See and [TEDB]

 Buses were not made until 1921.
 Before then, automobiles and modified trucks were used as buses.
 These likely had better energy-efficiency than private automobiles since they likely had a higher percentage of their seats full.